saulpierotti/markdown_notebook/DRD.md

 		* It uses degenerate R sites that bind both G and A
 		* The all or none approach is not possible since the same probe must bind both methylated and unmethilated sites!
 	* Since it uses just 1 bead per site with Infinium II I can include a double number of sites in the array
+* The raw R/G channel intensities are converted to $\beta$ values
+* The $\beta$ value is evaluated as the the ratio among methilated intensity and methylated and unmethylated intensity
+	* $\beta = \frac{m}{m+u+100}$
+	* $\beta$ values can go from 0 to ~1
+	* 100 is added at the denominator to avoid division by 0
-* Infinium II is less sensitive and more variable
+* Infinium II is less sensitive to extreme methilation values and less precise
+	* Infinium II $\beta$ values have a smaller range than in Infinium I
+	* Infinium II $\beta$ values are more shifted toward the center (the distribution is less bimodal)
+	* Infinium II $\beta$ values have higher variance between replicates
-* Another approach is to use M-values, the log2 of M/U, which is homoscedastic
+* When possible, it is better to use Infinium I probes!
+* $\beta$ values have an heteroscedastic distribution
+	* Its variability (error!) is unequal across its range
+	* Middle values tend to be more variable than values close to 0 or 1
+	* Many regression models assume a constant error rate across the range (homoscedasticity) so this is a problem!
+* The M value is the logarithm of the ratio of methilated and unmethilated signal
+	* $M = \log_2{\frac{m}{u}}$
+	* It is homoscedastic since the central, more variable region is condensed and the less variable extreme regions are streched
+	* It can take any real value, and when $m=u \implies M=0$
+	* If $m=0$ or $u=0$ $M$ is considered $-\infty$ or $+\infty$
-* Comparing Infinium I and II experiments can be done with intra-array nomalisation
+* Comparing Infinium I and II experiments can be done with intra-array nomalisation (peak-based correction, PBC)
+	* Peaks for the Infinium I and II M values are determined using kernel density estimation
-	* I rescale the M-values using the peak summit
+	* I rescale the M-values using the respective peak summits as references
-	* Corrected M-values are rescaled again to match the Infinium I range
+	* Rescaled Infinium II M values are rescaled again to match the Infinium I range and converted back to $\beta$ values
-	* At the end these M-values are converted back to beta-values
-	* This also reduced variance of Infinium II
+	* This makes Infinum I and II data comparable and reduces the variance of Infinium II data
+	* PBC depends on the bimodal distribution of the results and breaks down when this is not well-defined!
+* I can also normalize Infinium data for addressing dye bias and other sources of technical variability
+* Between array normalization can be done using quantile normalization
+* If the variance observed is not due to technical errors but to true biological variability, do not normalize!
+* Normalization in general assumes that most of the observed variability is error
+* It is ok to normalize when I am interested in subtle biological differences
 * Cytosine methylation can also be studied by bisulphite-WGS (WGBS) or methylated DNA immunoprecipitation (MeDIP)
-	* It uses 5mC-specific antibodies
+	* MeDIP uses 5mC-specific antibodies
+* The prof published a paper about the use of the methylation levels of the gene ELOVL2 as an ageing marker
+* Peripheral blood mononuclear cells (PBMCs) are a vast range of immune cells
+	* They include mainly linfocytes and monocites
+* In another paper the prof observed that semi-supercentenarians and their offspring have a decreased PBMC epigenetic age

 # Statistical inference
 * We do not know the level of population variability from which we draw samples